Max-Petrov/AppCenterTestCloudAndroid/README.md

   * Waited until all tests were successfully passed (can be monitored from both the terminal and the site).
     * Waited until validation is successfully passed (Current test status: Validating)
     * Waited for the devices to free up (Current test status: Validation completed.
 Waiting for devices)
+    * Analyzed the result of the test run

 Screenshots:
 1. Build on AppCenter